rachelesmee/website/foss4guk2018/codesprint.md

 These applications will therefore be our focus.

-#### Please bring your own laptop - no hardware will be provided by Geolytix
+#### Please bring your own laptop - no hardware will be provided by Geolytix, and make sure you have a Github account